kinkeadian25/ian-kinkead-portfolio-blog/content/opensource-roslyn-publicinterface.md

 ## The Issue

-The problem was identified in issue [#65984](https://github.com/dotnet/roslyn/issues/65984), titled "AsPublicInterfaceImplementation doesn't handle expression-bodied correctly".
+The problem was identified in issue [#65984](https://github.com/dotnet/roslyn/issues/65984), titled "As Public Interface Implementation doesn't handle expression-bodied correctly".

 The existing code resulted in this: